caiusCitiriga/Hazeline/library/README.md

 **3)** Lastly, when activating the `delayBeforeStart`, you also **must** provide a text color for the overlay text.
 Since the normal overlay that wraps around the highlighted element doesn't contain any text, there's nothig that ensures that the property isn't `undefined`.

-## Offsetting the highlited element wrapping
+## Offsetting the highlighted element wrapping

-Hazeline by default applies a `10px` of offset around the element that it wraps.
-And if offsets the vertical alignment of the lightbox by `-10px` too.
+Hazeline by default applies a `10px` offset around the element that it wraps.
+And it offsets the vertical alignment of the lightbox by `-10px` too.
 If you'd like to change this behaviour, you can override these offsets.
 On the `globalOptions.overlay` as well as the `dynamicOptions.overlay` you will these properties:

 + `topSideWrapOffset`